-How long after you stop taking Accutane will it still stay in your system and cause any problems?
+How long does Accutane stay in your system when stopping?

 It takes 5.5 x elimination half-life of a medicine before it is eliminated from your system.